Conversion is usually preceded by several interactions with a website or an app.

 Thus, the attribution model will only affect the bar charts at the top of the report and the percentages shown in the funnel visualization.

-The table figures (funnel interactions, conversions, revenue, funnel length, and time to conversion) will remain the same, regardless of the attribution model.
+The table figures (funnel interactions, key events, revenue, funnel length, and days to key event) will remain the same, regardless of the attribution model.

-By default, the conversion paths and model comparison reports include all conversions in the GA4 property.
-Therefore, it is worth remembering to select the desired conversion first.
+By default, the attribution paths and model comparison reports include all key events in the GA4 property.
+Therefore, it is worth remembering to select the desired key event(s) first.

 Use of scopes in the reports